 This fellowship is named after Professor Edward Titchmarsh FRS who was the Savilian Professor of Geometry in Oxford from 1932-1963.
 He made significant contributions to many areas of analysis and to analytic number theory.

-Candidates for this Fellowship should have research interests compatible with those of our current faculty in the algebra, combinatorics, geometry, history of mathematics, logic, number theory, functional analysis, stochastic analysis or topology groups, or the Oxford Centre for Nonlinear PDE (OxPDE).
+Candidates for this Fellowship should have research interests compatible with those of our current faculty in the Mathematical Physics research group, and should indicate within their supporting letter one or more research group members they could envision working alongside as a potential mentor or future collaborator.